petrosDemetrakopoulos/SmartViews/README.md

     Of course, in order to perform this action ```ganache-cli``` must be already installed.
 If you have not yet istalled ```ganache-cli``` you can do so by typing ```npm install ganache-cli -g```.
 3) Start ```redis-server```.
 You can do this by simply typing ```redis-server``` in a terminal window.
 Again, be sure to have ```redis-server``` installed before you perform this action.

-Now you can type ```node index.js``` in the project root directory and if everything id fine, the server will start immediately.
+Now you can type ```node index.js``` in the project root directory and if everything is fine, the server will start immediately.
-If everything is set up correct you should see the following lines in the terminal:
+If everything is set up correctly you should see the following lines in the terminal:
 ```
 Smart-Views listening on http://localhost:3000/dashboard
 Redis  connected